backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CloudFormation Advanced.md

 ## ChangeSets
 - When you **update** a stack, you need *to know what changes* before it happens for greater confidence
 - ChangeSets **won't say if the update will be successful**
+- After you execute a change, AWS CloudFormation *removes all change sets* that are associated with the stack because they aren't applicable to the updated stack.

 ![[attachments/Pasted image 20220518200412.png]]